Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Comparative Experimental Results

 \subsection{Zero-shot Robustness}

-We evaluate DynamiCS on 6 robustness datasets following the evaluation of CLIP~\cite{radford2021clip} and OpenCLIP~\cite{gabriel2021openclip} as shown in Table~\ref{tab:imagenet_comparison}.
+We evaluate DynamiCS on 6 robustness datasets following the evaluation of CLIP~\cite{radford2021clip} and OpenCLIP~\cite{cherti2023openclip} as shown in Table~\ref{tab:imagenet_comparison}.
 On LAION-400M, DynamiCS-1.28B outperforms CLIPA by 1.1\% and RECLIP by 1.5\%, while using only 50\% of the samples seen by RECLIP.
 It also improves over the random baseline by 4.6\%.
-DynamiCS-2.56B remains slightly below full-training CLIP, with a gap of 0.4\%.
+DynamiCS-2.56B remains below full-training CLIP, with a gap of 0.4\%.

 On DataComp, DynamiCS performs well compared with CLIP-score-based filtering methods.
-DynamiCS-0.64B already outperforms DataComp by 4.9\% while using only 50\% of the samples and 8\% of the GPU-hours.
+DynamiCS-0.64B already outperforms DataComp by 4.9\% while using only 50\% of the samples and 8\% of the GPU hours.
 DynamiCS-1.28B improves over the DFN baseline by 2.2\% and over HQ-CLIP by 1.0\%.
 Both DynamiCS-1.28B and DynamiCS-2.56B also outperform fully trained OpenAI-WIT, MetaCLIP, and OpenCLIP.
-In particular, DynamiCS-2.56B exceeds full training on OpenAI-WIT by 3.2\%, MetaCLIP by 1.6\%, and OpenCLIP by 5.0\%, while using only 3\% of the GPU-hours.
-Overall, DynamiCS achieves comparable robustness results while using substantially fewer GPU-hours, demonstrating strong robustness and improved data efficiency.
+In particular, DynamiCS-2.56B exceeds full training on OpenAI-WIT by 3.2\%, MetaCLIP by 1.6\%, and OpenCLIP by 5.0\%, while using only 3\% of the GPU hours.
+Overall, DynamiCS achieves comparable robustness results while using substantially fewer GPU hours, demonstrating strong robustness and improved data efficiency.